OmiyaGames/template-unity-project/README.txt

 A folder used by Unity.
 Unity creates it when an editor opens.
 I wouldn't recommend touching it.
 Ignored by Fossil.

-As a reminder, I put a README.txt in each folder to describe it's purpose (except for Library and Temp, because that would be dangerous).
-Also, it makes it easier to check those folders into Fossil.